impallari/DancingScript/README.md

 Use it when you want a friendly, informal and spontaneous look.

-# Version 2.031:
+# Version 3.000:
-- Improved /B, numbers and numbers kerning
-- Improved /cedilla /ogonek and related diacritics
-- Improved multiple misaligned diacritics from v2.001
+- Multiple minor improvements
+- Support for AfricanPri glyphset
-- Expanded Charset from 643 to 967 glyphs
+- Expanded charset to 1017 glyphs

 ## License